 - 6.2 Presently, DFCCIL has following institutional structures:- - a) Managing Director, DFCCIL, is responsible for the successful implementation of the project. - b) Director, (Project and Planning), DFCCIL, is the Chief Executive of the project and is responsible for successful implementation of the various project components including RAP.
 In respect of RAP, specific responsibilities include the following - Coordination with the Railway Board and relevant state government authorities on land acquisition, R&R entitlements and other social components. - Report the progress in RAP implementation to MD, DFCCIL - Report to Railway Board (ED,LA) about progress in LA and R&R, - Interact regularly with SEMU staff, - Monitor progress of R&R with SEMU Staff and field CPMs. - Ensure timely release of money to CA offices required for RAP implementation and - Take up issues with MD for issues to be resolved at the Railway Board (MOR). - Framing Corporate Policy including Entitlement Matrix, etc. - c) Social and Environmental Management Unit (SEMU) Presently the SEMU has a General Manager, Additional General Manager, SEMU & Additional General Manager (LA).
 SEMU has also hired an Environmental Expert and one Social Expert.
 The SEMU unit has been strengthen with DGM (Grievances).
 The entire SEMU unit is responsible for the smooth implementation of RAP.
 During the course of the project implementation, SEMU will be responsible for the following.
-The Unit is not responsible for direct implementation of LA and R&R, but for documenting and monitoring the process and ensures overall coordination.
+The Unit is responsible for policy planning and for monitoring of planning and implementation of RAP.